UCLA-VAST/recut/README.md

 For brain volumes with voxel size [1,1,1] in um, we found a morphological closing step of 8 followed by a morphological opening step of 5 with a foreground percent of .1 to be best for segmenting hollow cell body (seed) regions.
 The estimated cell body location and coordinates will be created in the new run directory under `seeds/`.

-#### Seeds
-Even in inferenced neural tissue of internal data, only about 20% of foreground voxels are reachable from known seed locations.
-In order for Recut to build trees it must traverse from a seed (cell body) point.
-These seed points can be picked from the image by hand or from the U-net model in the `recut/pipeline` folder.
 If you wish to generate seed locations via a separate method, output all seed in the image into separate files in the same folder.
 Each file contains a single line with the coordinate and radius information separated by commas like so:
 `X,Y,Z,RADIUS`

+#### Soma Proofreading
+It's recommended to generate a first pass approximation of soma locations using Recut's morphological operations then proofreading those somas by hand since too many false positives split neurons into erroneous subtrees.
+We recommend converting Recut's seeds to the Terafly format and proofreading them there using [this](https://github.com/ucla-brain/image-preprocessing-pipeline/blob/main/supplements/soma_recut_seed_to_terafly_ano.py) script.
+Once proofreading is complete you can convert the Terafly annotations back in to the soma locations readable by Recut via [this](https://github.com/ucla-brain/image-preprocessing-pipeline/blob/main/supplements/soma_terafly_ano_to_recut_seed.py) script.
+It's also possible to convert to imaris annotations (see the `/scripts/` folder).

+When you pass in seeds to a Recut run it will only reconstruct from the somas passed.
+This is the best way to get high recall and precision in your soma detection and neuron reconstructions.

+## Tuning Recut's Parameters to Match Your Data
+Soma and neurites radii are calculated based off their voxel lengths and the input `--voxel-size` passed.
+This means if you have anisotropic, flat, signal smearing or scaling differences between the dimension of your image, the reconstruction accuracy could suffer.
+Since such asymmetries are common, Recut has two major parameters to mitigate the reconstruction.
+The first is the `--mean-shift`, which is a unitless factor which is multiplied by each nodes true radius when conducting laplacian smoothing.
+This smoothing gathers voxels points close to a centerline along neurites or axons.
+You should choose a `--mean-shift` which reflects the anisotropic factor of your image, for example, if your image has a voxel size with a z-dimension 5 times larger than x and y, the suggested mean-shift is 5.

+The second parameter controlling reconstruction is `--prune-radius`.
+The higher this number is the more coarse the final reconstructions are and the more sparse the sampling along neurites is.
+It should usually be set between 1 and 1.5.
+The prune radius relies on data that is natively isotropic or has been properly mean shifted to a centerline with the appopriate factor.
+Together, mean shifting and pruning produce more fine grained branch reconstructions with less spurious short branches.

 ## Conversions
 Convert the folder `ch0` into a VDB point grid: